ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 ## Keep On Changing

 In this blog, we explored a transformational journey of the digital kind.
-Starting with a primitive Vue 2 app lacking any test suite or proper design principles, we converted it to a Vue 3 application written in TypeScript that can further employ Test-Driven Development.
+Starting with a primitive Vue 2 app lacking any test suite or proper design principles, we converted it to a Vue 3 application written in TypeScript with reassuring code coverage.
 Change is hard to wrangle with, but it is happening all around us in the software industry.
 What makes software engineering especially difficult is keeping up with this fast pace of change.

 We know Vue 2 will become outdated just as Struts has in front-end programming, Python 2 has made way for Python 3, and various other technologies that have come before now.
 This blog may not stand the test of time as individuals/companies/teams move on from Vue 2; hopefully, this blog reaches an audience somewhere that needs the information now to take more steps forward.